HOA laws — Wisconsin

 Is mediation required for HOA disputes in Wisconsin?

-What law governs HOAs in Wisconsin?
+What statute or law governs HOAs in Wisconsin?

 HOA Laws in Other States